GreyRook/code-with-style/example/integration-tests/README.md

 ## How to ingeration-tests

 For integration-testing Nightwatch is used.
-A special docker-image is run for testing the test suite agains the code in the branch you commit your code on.
-The folder integration-tests contains all files relevant for the integration-test.
+A special docker-image is run for testing the test suite against the code in the branch you commit your code to.
+The folder `integration-tests` contains all files relevant for the integration-test.
 (ref. cde-dev-greywatch repository for reference to the docker image)

 A test is build up of fields containing a function having the parameter of the browser API. (ref. e.g. `tests/apps.ts`)